eqbal/CarND-Vehicle-Detection-P5/README.md

   - `WindowsSearch`:
     - Implements the search over all zones and windows.

+  - `ImageProcessor`:
+    - Pipeline to process images, apply heatmap and threshold

   - `Playground.ipynb`:
     - Where I run the previous two classes to train the data and test it out